cdiggins/type-inference/README.md

     * Relevant bindings include
         f :: (a, b) -> (a, t1) (bound at <interactive>:11:1)
 ```

-# Top-Level Type Operators

-There are three top-level type operators provided:

-1. Application - Given a function type, and the type of the arguments, returns the output type.
-2. Composition - Given two functions types (f and g) returns a new type representing the composition of the two functions.
-3. Quotation - Given a type x generates a row-polymorphic function that will take any type (a) and return the pair a and x.

 # Appendix: An Alternate Syntax of Type Signatures